Friday, November 28, 2014

 But wait, there's more.
 My handyman husband fires up his hand-held grinder, preparing to clean rust and corrosion from our gas stove burners.

-The last assault on my peaceful sunset enjoyment comes in the form of a large beaten-up dump truck, that rumbles past with a cheeky blast of his Jake brake, the engine retarder, producing a loud unnecessary blast of noise that is the equivalent of a middle finger salute.
+The last assault on my peaceful sunset enjoyment comes in the form of a large, beaten-up dump truck that rumbles past with a cheeky blast of his Jake brake, the engine retarder, producing a loud, unnecessary blast of noise that is the equivalent of a middle finger salute.

-Busy working on the foundations for the new dome roof.
+Working on the foundations for the new dome roof.

 Even Lawrie eventually finished his noisy repairs and joined me with his glass of wine, but by then the sun was tucked away in bed for the night.

 Tomorrow there will probably be another colourful Caribbean sunset.
-We'll try again to enjoy our peaceful, end of the day, ritual.
+We'll try again to enjoy our peaceful, end-of-the-day ritual.

-Hasta Luego
+Hasta luego

 Friday, November 7, 2014